 KLM and Flying Blue will maintain all elite members with a qualification period ending between March 2020 and December 2021 for another 12 months.

 LATAM has extended LATAM Pass status to current members who are currently Gold, Gold+, Platinum, Black, or Black Signature through March 2022.
-Additionally, requirements for reaching elite status for 2021 have been reduced by 30%.

 In 2020, all Platinum One, Platinum, Gold, and Silver Qantas Frequent Flyer members who had not earned the required Status Credits to retain status received a 12-month extension.
+That status has been extended yet again, with some members receiving a status extension through December 2023.

 Members will also receive status support: